openairproject/sensor-esp32/README.md

 ## Building firmware

-Firmware was written with native espressif-sdk [https://github.com/espressif/esp-idf].
-After installing and setting up SDK, connect your ESP32 board to your PC.
+Firmware is written in native espressif-sdk v2.1 [http://esp-idf.readthedocs.io/en/v2.1/get-started/index.html] After installing and setting up SDK, connect your ESP32 board to your PC.
 This may require installing custom USB driver (it depends on uart chipset used on your ESP32 board, for DevKit it should be Silabs chip - [http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx]).